timothyau-ie/gumyung-rule-tokenizer/README.md

 I have developed a way to determine power difference formulae from the texts (mostly training my own mind in dealing with the scenarios described), and these formulae are considered when I manually placed the characters in different levels.

-Later on, I though maybe I could parse the formulae and a programme could deduce the estimated power levels instead of me manually doing so.
+Later on, I thought maybe I could parse the formulae and a programme could deduce the estimated power levels instead of me manually doing so.
 This is why I have this completed tokenizer/parser.
 But the AI part I gave up (not a data scientist)

 ## Sample Formulae